 Teaching, at its most elegant, grows through dialogue and conversation, whether it is with students, peers, or mentors.
 Our hope is to build a community of teachers within this course who will learn from and inspire each other through discussions and applications of teaching beliefs, values, approaches, strategies and experiences.
 We call this “transformation” because this course is about growth, change, and lifelong learning.
 Great teachers are passionate teachers who inspire their learners, but they are also driven by a desire to continually transform themselves, no matter their level of expertise, into the best teachers they can possibly be.

-Jay Wilson is an Assistant Professor of Educational Communications and Technology in the Department of Curriculum Studies, at the University of Saskatchewan.
+Jay Wilson is an Associate Professor and Head of the Department of Curriculum Studies, at the University of Saskatchewan.
+For the last two years Jay has served a Teaching Fellow at the GMCTE.
+He was recognized by the University of Saskatchewan in 2015 with the Master Teacher Award.
 He received the 2012 international Desire2Learn™ Innovation Award for Teaching and Learning.
-Dr. Wilson works at improving the experience of pre-service and graduate teachers.
+Dr. Wilson works to support the understanding and growth of pre-service and in-service teachers.
 He has extensive practical experience in the area of technology and its application to teaching and instruction.
-He is also skilled in the areas of multimedia production, program evaluation, and delivery of professional development.
+He is also skilled in the areas of multimedia production, program evaluation, and innovative design in learning environments.

 Transforming Teaching features self-directed learning opportunities, resources, weekly guided course meetings, and ongoing peer feedback about relevant teaching and learning concepts and issues in higher education.
 You will sharpen your understanding of who you are as a teacher, address teaching issues you will confront as an educator in higher education, and how you can become more effective your teaching role.